pkp/pkp-docs/learning-ojs/en/authoring.md

 <hr />

 ## Responding to a Copyediting Request

+{% include video id="uc272bhGfeU" provider="youtube" %}
+This PKP School video explains the copyediting process, including how an editor can respond to a copyediting or proofreading request.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).

 The next step in the workflow is to inspect your submission files that have been copyedited.